Special Programming for Black History Month

 Robert Moton Alumni Interviews: Former Students & Friends of the Robert Moton High School shared their memories of the school and the teachers.

-White Rock Church History: The history of White Rock Independent Methodist Episcopal Church in Eldersburg, one of the oldest African American churches in Carroll County.
+White Rock Church History: A CMC Production.
+The history of White Rock Independent Methodist Episcopal Church in Eldersburg, one of the oldest African American churches in Carroll County.
 Rev. Douglas Sands served as Executive Producer.